 After you complete any activity, report your hours using Optima.

 In addition to the continuing education opportunities available in the resource library, volunteers may also read the following group of articles for up to twelve hours of credit.
-You can then report your hours using Optima.
+You can then report your hours using Optima or the form available on the Current Volunteers page.

 All documents in PDF format.